logankeenan/api-definition/README.md

 #### Collections
 If we want all the members of a collection, we use a URI like this: `/products`.
 As in the case for a single item, the URI is plural since we are interacting with a collection.

-##### Pagination
-If there are many items in the collection, the API should split up the response into pages.

 ##### Filtering
 When accessing a collection, a client might want to filter by properties on the resource.
 The RESTful way to do this is to use a query string made up of individual key-value parameters, which is appended to the URI for the resource collection.

 To filter `products` by a category id, the URI might look like this: `/products?categoryId=1`.
 Multiple query parameters are separated by an ampersand, so to filter products by both category and color, the URI is `/products?categoryId=1&colorId=2`.
 If we want to filter by multiple values for the same property, we just include the query parameter as many times as necessary (ex: `/products?colorId=1&colorId=2`).

-##### Subset
-You may have a requirement that clients be allowed to specify a subset of a collection when no filtering meets their needs.
-For example, clients may want to interact with a small collection of ids, using a URI like this: `/api/resource/1,2,3`.
-However, this is not very RESTful -- the URI is not resource-based.
-REST resources should always have a URI for a collection and a URI for accessing a single item in that collection, which is sufficient for the client's needs.
-Remember, the API should be fast, such that the client could make separate requests for each item, or simply grab the entire list and filter.
+A query parameter can also be used to return a subset of a collection by filtering on many entity ids.
+This comes in handy when the client knows exactly which resources it needs, but requesting either the entire collection or making many individual requests is not feasible.
+For example, each item in a user's shopping cart might be represented as a `cartItem`, which is associated to a `product` via a `productId`.
+If a cart has 50-100 items, making a request for each `product` may not be sensible and the `/product` endpoint could contain thousands or even millions of products.
+A `GET` request to `/products?productId=1&productId=2` (with however many `productId`s are necessary) allows the client to fetch the details for all `products` in the cart in a single call.

+Finally, it's important to remember that the length of a URL is restricted by both the client and the server -- Internet Explorer for instance has a cap of 2,048 characters, while Nginx has a limit of 52,000.
+While it's unlikely that you'll exceed Nginx's default length restriction, the IE limit is quite small and it's easy enough to hit when filtering by `entityId` or applying many filters simultaneously.
+In this case, it might be necessary to break up the query parameters and make several requests instead.

 ##### Sample Response
-A `GET` to `/products` might return this paginated response:
+A `GET` to `/products` might return this response:
 ```json
 {
     "products": [